Basic Assessment and Module exams

 The Basic Assessment consists of…

 1. Making up a deep British Standard frame of foundation, supplied by the candidate.
 Bring your own tools.
+We will provide a bench.

 2. Opening up a hive of bees, handling combs of bees with confidence, examining and describing a colony of bees, answering questions, and closing the hive.